acconeer/acconeer-python-exploration/docs/processing/distance_detector.rst

 Setting threshold
 -----------------

-To be able to determine if no objects are present, the measurement needs to be compared to a threshold.
+To be able to determine if any objects are present, the measurement needs to be compared to a threshold.
 Here, three different thresholds can be employed, each suitable for different use-cases.

 Fixed threshold
    The most simple approach to setting the threshold is choosing a fixed threshold over the full range.
 This approach requires that no background objects are present that can trigger detection.